facebookresearch/Detectron/ROS_Instructions.md

 # ROS instructions

 Clone this fork into your ROS workspace in the /src folder (with your other packages).
-Additionally, to receive images from your webcam, use the the ROS usb_cam package.
-Clone this into your /src folder, run ```catkin_make``` in the root directory of your ROS workspace.
+Additionally, to receive images from your webcam, use the the ROS [usb_cam](http://wiki.ros.org/usb_cam "ROS wiki") package.
+After cloning this into your /src folder, run ```catkin_make``` in the root directory of your ROS workspace.

 1. Run ```roscore``` to initialize ROS
 2. Run ```roslaunch usb_cam usb_cam-test.launch``` to run the usb_cam node